First Observation of Antiproton Annihilation At Rest on Argon in the LArIAT Experiment: Introduction

-This paper presents the first-ever measurement of antiproton annihilation at rest on argon, performed with the liquid argon in a testbeam (LArIAT) experiment~\cite{Acciarri:2019wgd}.
-Antiproton are identified amongst the particles in the beamline, and a subset of these are identified as annihilating at rest inside a LArTPC.
-Their outgoing particles are compared to a dedicated Monte Carlo (MC) simulation of true antiprotons annihilating at rest in the LArTPC.
-The results presented here represent a first validation of the modeling of nucleon annihilation on argon and may be useful in constraining systematic uncertainties of FSI for pions produced by nucleon annihilation on argon.
+This paper presents the first measurement of antiproton annihilation at rest on argon, performed with the LArIAT liquid argon testbeam experiment~\cite{Acciarri:2019wgd}.
+Antiprotons are identified amongst the particles produced in the beamline.
+A subset of the antiprotons are identified as annihilating at rest and the outgoing particles emerging from the annihilation are compared to a Monte Carlo (MC) simulation.
+The results presented here represent a first validation of the modeling of nucleon annihilation on argon and may be useful for constraining systematic uncertainties of FSI for pions produced by nucleon annihilation on argon.